Rouble recovers past 77 vs dollar with eye on Russia-West talks | Headlines

 Rouble recovers past 77 vs dollar with eye on Russia-West talks

+The Russian rouble firmed past 77 against the U.S. dollar and stock indexes climbed on Tuesday, recovering further after a large-scale sell-off in January caused by increased tensions between Moscow and the West.
+The rouble is moving away from a near 15-month low of 80.4125 versus the greenback hit last week, battered by tensions with Western powers threatening to impose new sanctions on Russia if it takes aggressive steps towards Ukraine.

-The Russian rouble firmed past 77 versus the dollar and stock indexes climbed higher on Tuesday, recovering further after a large-scale sell-off in January caused by increased tensions between Moscow and the West.
+The Russian rouble firmed past 77 against the U.S. dollar and stock indexes climbed on Tuesday, recovering further after a large-scale sell-off in January caused by increased tensions between Moscow and the West.

-At 0917 GMT, the rouble firmed 0.6% to 76.87 per dollar , its strongest since Jan.
-21. Against the euro, the rouble gained 0.5% to 86.59.
-The Russian currency is moving away from a near 15-month low of 80.4125 versus the greenback hit last week, battered by the tensions with Western powers threatening to impose new sanctions on Russia if it takes aggressive steps towards Ukraine.
+The rouble is moving away from a near 15-month low of 80.4125 versus the greenback hit last week, battered by tensions with Western powers threatening to impose new sanctions on Russia if it takes aggressive steps towards Ukraine.
+By 1327 GMT, the rouble had firmed 0.8% to 76.73 per dollar after hitting 76.45, its strongest since Jan.
+21. Against the euro, the rouble gained 0.7% to 86.38 .

-On Tuesday, the market will be watching for developments from phone conversations between Russian President Vladimir Putin and UK Prime Minister Boris Johnson.
-Foreign Minister Sergei Lavrov is due to speak to U.S. Secretary of State Antony Blinken.
+As a sign of normalisation of market sentiment, the finance ministry said it will resume weekly OFZ government bond auctions this week after suspending them twice earlier this year amid the rouble crash.
+On Tuesday, the market is awaiting developments from a meeting between Russian President Vladimir Putin and Hungarian Prime Minister Viktor Orban, as well as from phone conversations between Foreign Minister Sergei Lavrov and U.S. Secretary of State Antony Blinken.

 "The sanctions rhetoric continues and recent market gains are fragile, ready to break at a headline's notice," BCS Global Markets said in a note.
 "If the geopolitical tensions do not escalate, we expect the rouble may be able to gain a foothold around 77," Sberbank CIB said in a note.

-Brent crude oil, a global benchmark for Russia's main export, was flat down 0.3% to $88.99 a barrel, but still hovering near levels last seen in October, 2014 and supporting Russian stock indexes.
-The dollar-denominated RTS index rose 1.9% to 1,462.2 points.
-The rouble-based MOEX Russian index was 1.1% higher at 3,569.0 points, moving away from its lowest level since August 2020 of 3,158.46 it touched during the sell-off last month.
+Brent crude oil, a global benchmark for Russia's main export, was down 0.7% at $88.89 a barrel, but still hovering near levels last seen in October, 2014 and supporting Russian stock indexes.
+The dollar-denominated RTS index rose 2% to 1,464.0 points.
+The rouble-based MOEX Russian index was 0.9% higher at 3,563.1 points, moving away from its lowest level since August 2020 of 3,158.46 it touched during the sell-off last month.

+"Cheap valuations propel Russian equities...
+An easing of risk perception surrounding the tensions with Ukraine and NATO is fueling the recovery," Alfa Bank said in a note.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)